 We have found a variety of great short walks in top locations across the Lake District, each with a rewarding view that makes the walk worth the effort!
 You’ll find our favourite Lake District short walks here.

 Fell and mountain walking

 Fell walking and climbing has become very popular over the last few years with lots of television programmes and books dedicated to the subject, and what better place to experience this than the Lakes?
 Recommended climbs are the Fairfield Range above Ambleside and the Coniston and Langdale Fells.
 Coniston is a walker’s paradise and is overlooked by the glorious Old Man of Coniston, a fell that many a walker has in their sights!
 Hawkshead is the perfect base from which to explore these stunning mountain ranges, and return later in the day for a scrumptious cream tea in one of the village’s tearooms, or maybe a well-earned pint in one of the four village pubs.

-Another lovely fell walk which has the most glorious view from the summit is Glorious Green Gable which climbs from the Honister Pass to Grey Knotts, crosses Brandreth and then continues to Green Gable.
+Another lovely fell walk, which has the most glorious view from the summit, is Glorious Green Gable which climbs from the Honister Pass to Grey Knotts, crosses Brandreth and then continues to Green Gable – perfect for a full day of trekking.
 Do bear in mind that it is quite a steep climb in places.
-You will be able to see the Pennines, Buttermere and Crummock Water from here as well as the Irish Sea.
+You will be able to see the Pennines, Buttermere and Crummock Water while hiking, as well as the Irish Sea.
 You can also see the Langdale Pikes with Lake Windermere in the distance.

 Try as well the Hidden Valley of Watendlath which also counts on wonderful views and is great if you are looking for something a little quieter.
 For something slightly different, Castlerigg Stone Circle is one of the earliest stone circles in Cumbria – small wedges of stone shadowed by russet mountains behind – a real archaeological delight.